-- Make sure that your audio interface is selected in the 'Audio output device' drop-down list.
-If using Windows with an ASIOcompatible audio interface, choose its manufacturer-supplied ASIO driver, rather than any Direct Sound driver, for best performance. - If you're using the Hauptwerk Lite Edition, for the 'Device channel 0001 and 0002 settings make sure that the device's audio output connections to which you've connected your speakers or headphones are selected.
-Leave all other settings at their defaults for now then click OK to close the screen. - If instead you're using the Hauptwerk Advanced Edition (and if you plan to use anything beyond a single basic stereo output), then OK the Audio Device and Channels screen (and cancel the option to load an organ, if it then appears), then open the General settings | Audio mixer screen, then select the 'Mxr prst 1: Mstr mix bus 1 'Stereo mix 1 (main/recording)' entry in the lefthand browse list (which is the first entry), then in the right-hand pane, set its 'Audio output (device) channel(s).
-Channel(s)' setting to the stereo pair of audio device channels that you want to use for your main stereo pair of speakers, then OK the screen.
+Make sure that your audio interface is selected in the 'Audio output device' drop-down list.
+If using Windows with an ASIOcompatible audio interface, choose its manufacturer-supplied ASIO driver, rather than any Direct Sound driver, for best performance.

+- If you have a very powerful computer and a good-quality audio interface, you could set the 'Sample rate ...' setting to 96 kHz, which gives the lowest distortion and best audio quality (especially if raising any organs' pitches significantly).
+However, 96 kHz is very CPU-intensive, so about 50% less virtual pipes would then be able to sound at once (about 50% less achievable polyphony on any given computer hardware).
+In other cases, leave it set to the default 48 kHz option, which gives very good quality in most circumstances anyway. - If you're using the Hauptwerk Lite Edition, for the 'Device channel' 0001 and 0002 settings make sure that the device's audio output connections to which you've connected your speakers or headphones are selected.
+Leave all other settings at their defaults for now then click OK to close the screen. - If instead you're using the Hauptwerk Advanced Edition (and if you plan to use anything beyond a single basic stereo output), then OK the Audio Device and Channels screen (and cancel the option to load an organ, if it then appears), then open the General settings | Audio mixer screen, then select the 'Mxr prst 1: Mstr mix bus 1 'Stereo mix 1 (main/recording)' entry in the lefthand browse list (which is the first entry), then in the right-hand pane, set its 'Audio output (device) channel(s): Channel(s)' setting to the stereo pair of audio device channels that you want to use for your main stereo pair of speakers, then OK the screen.
 (The mixer allows more powerful and complex routing to be configured, including surround/3D-sound, sub-woofer aux sends, and multi-channel audio, and the Audio routing and impulse response reverb part 1 (Advanced Edition only): adding overall reverbs, surround/3D sound, stereo-only sound, and routing concepts for basic use section covers how to use the audio mixer screen in more detail.)